10 Ways to Speed Up Your Site

 However, each time the internal code has to take over and resize your images it puts a drain on your CMS and slows down your load time.
-It might just be a nano-second, but on an image heavy site, all those nano-seconds add up.
+It might just be a second, but on an image heavy site, all those seconds add up.

-Resize your images before you upload them to your blog and shave time off your load time.
+Resize your images with GIMP (it’s free) before you upload them to your blog and shave time off your load time.

-For faster loading times, save photographs as JPEGs, save your drawings and flat color images as GIFs and save everything as as PNGs.
+For faster loading times, save photographs as JPEGs, save your drawings and flat color images as GIFs and save images with transparent parts as PNGs.